chnm/plague-game/documentation.md

 * Middle-aged adult: 30-49 years
 * Elderly adult: 50-76 years

+### Location
+_set in <<widget "parish">> in passage **char-gen-widgets**_

+Players choose one of five locations to live in London.
+Depending on their choice, they are assigned a random parish (based on historic London data).

+Location directly impacts a player's exposure to plague, including the first occurence in their parish and the level of spread/infection.

 ## Household Character Generator Widgets
 _Most of these settings are found in the passage **Char-gen-widgets** and called into the **Bio** passage._